seankelly1994/linear_regression/README.md

-# linear_regression
+# training_models
-Excercise on training linear regression model
+Excersises from the chapter relating to training models